Martha Washington (comics): Martha Washington Goes to War

 A five-issue series published in 1994, and closely based on Ayn Rand's Atlas Shrugged, Martha Washington Goes to War has Martha fighting for the PAX army to reunite the fractured United States.
 The war effort is undermined by frequent technology failures, the disappearances of America's brightest minds, and a general malaise among the people.
 Washington is crippled in an attack.
 She's secretly visited by Wasserstein, her old boyfriend, who heals her with unknown technology.
 Washington is later brought onboard PAX's orbiting satellite Harmony.
 Wasserstein returns and seems to kill Coogan, Harmony's chief engineer.
 Washington pursues Wasserstein's flying craft into the radioactive wasteland in Oklahoma.
 She penetrates the field at the core of the wasteland, and finds a paradise.
 Wasserstein, Raggyann, and the missing scientists have hidden themselves here to develop technologies and strategies to improve the world.
 They knew PAX and the current government weren't interested in truly improving people's lives, so they created this sanctuary to wait until they were strong enough to overthrow the corrupt government and implement true change.

 Meanwhile, the Surgeon General, living through robot doubles, has taken control of Harmony.
 He finds the sanctuary by tracking Washington's wrist computer and fires a devastating ray.
 As she sees the destruction she indirectly caused, Washington realizes it was this weapon that destroyed Oklahoma and not a nuclear device.
 Washington joins the scientists' cause as they attack and bring down Harmony.
 The Surgeon General's robots are destroyed.
 Other revolutionaries infiltrate military bases, free political prisoners, and seize control of the US government.
 Two years later, Washington continues to work with the revolutionaries to create a better world.

 Happy Birthday, Martha Washington

 A one-shot issue published in 1995, this is a collection of short stories about Martha and some of the many battles she has fought.
 The first story has Martha landing in Manhattan to take out Dictator Beluga.
 The building she lands in is shelled by PAX (her own side) and she is forced to head to Mercy Hospital with a wounded soldier of the Manhattan military.
 After the man she saved is patched up, they sit down to share a cigarette.
-He reveals to her that Dictator Beluga is dead, assassinated by his own inner circle and possibly even by his own wife.
+He reveals to her that Dictator Beluga is dead, assassinated by his inner circle and possibly even by his wife.
 However, PAX does not believe Martha's report and the shelling continues.